Common Solar terminology explained

 This is the energy from the sun that is absorbed by the solar electricity panels to create DC electricity.
 Solar Power is commonly known in the industry as Solar PV which is short for Solar Photvoltaic.

-DC – direct Current.
+DC – Direct Current.

 Is the type of electricity generated by the Solar PV panels from the sun.
 Batteries also store DC energy and a lot of older off grid homes still use DC current.
 The Solar inverter in a grid tied system converts the DC current to an AC current which households run off.